-- Attach the bundled Flush Mount drill template sticker on the target installation surface.
-Mark the area where the flush mount should me mounted. - 2.
-Drill the lens hole (6~23 mm).
-The hole diameter will depend on how much of the lens will appear from the other side of the surface.
+- 1. Attach the bundled Flush Mount drill template sticker on the target installation surface. - 2.
+Mark the screw holes and the perimerter where to mount the flush mount. - 3.
+Drill the lens hole.

-3. After drilling the lens hole, remove the drill template.
+4. After drilling the lens hole, remove the drill template.

-4. Peel off the sticker from the flush mount.
+5. Peel off the sticker from the flush mount.

-5. Attach the flush mount to the surface according to the marked area.
+6. Attach the flush mount to the surface according to the marked area where the two (2) set screw holes should either face up or down.

-6. The adhesive on the flush mount is sufficient to hold the mount against most types of surfaces.
-Nevertheless, a screw is bundled with the camera package that can be used to secure the flush mount.
-Use the screw as needed.
+7. The adhesive on the flush mount is sufficient to hold the mount against most types of surfaces.
+Nevertheless, three (3) screws are bundled with the camera package that can be used to secure the flush mount.
+Use the screws as needed.